Luke Shuey: AFL career

 After a career best season in 2016, Shuey was named in the initial All-Australian 40-man squad, though he did not make the final team.
 He also won the John Worsfold Medal as the club best and fairest.

 In September 2017, Shuey kicked a goal after the siren against Port Adelaide to win the first elimination final at Adelaide Oval.
 It was the first after-the-siren goal in extra time in AFL history.

 Shuey won the 2018 Norm Smith Medal for his brilliant performance against Collingwood in the AFL Grand Final, recording 34 possessions and a goal.
 He received eleven out of twelve possible votes from the four judges.
 His team, the West Coast Eagles, won the premiership.

 On 6 December 2019 it was announced that Shuey would become the 11th captain of the West Coast Eagles.

+After battling frequent hamstring injuries during his captaincy, Shuey announced on 8 August 2023 that he would retire at season's end.